-It’s the ingredient everyone loves because they can “feel” that their preworkout is working (as if a racing heart and sweaty palms aren’t enough of a tipoff), but beta-alanine is more than just an itchy face and generalized discomfort.
+It’s the ingredient everyone loves because they can “feel” that their pre workout is working (as if a racing heart and sweaty palms aren’t enough of a tipoff), but beta-alanine is more than just an itchy face and generalized discomfort.
 It’s the building block of carnosine, a molecule that helps buffer lactic acid in muscles- that means that the “burn” hits you later in a high rep set.
-This means that if you’re training in the 60–240-second range, beta-alanine improves your performance, whether it’s a 20 rep set of squats or the 800m dash.
-But it can do more than just improve your time on a short run- it’s also been implicated in lean mass gains, and it’s a powerful antioxident with anti-aging properties.
+This means that if you’re training in the 60–240-second range, beta-alanine improves your performance, whether it’s a 20-rep set of squats or the 800m dash.
+But it can do more than just improve your time on a short run- it’s also been implicated in lean mass gains, and it’s a powerful antioxidant with anti-aging properties.

-There are a number of studies that show beta-alanine improves your cardio performance.
+- There are several studies that show beta-alanine improves your cardio performance.
 Whether it’s running on a treadmill (Jordan), rowing (Baguet), cycling (Stout), beta-alanine supplementation led to mild performance enhancement.
-It won’t suddenly turn you into a 5 minute miler if you’re currently running the mile in 15, but beta-alanine should help with performance if you’re running intervals in preparation for a five minute mile.
+It won’t suddenly turn you into a 5-minute miler if you’re currently running the mile in 15, but beta-alanine should help with performance if you’re running intervals in preparation for a five-minute mile.

-A standard daily dose is 2–5 grams, and it effect seems to improve when it’s taken in combination with creatine (Zoeller).
-And if you don’t like that tingle (which is called paresthesia), you can break up your beta-alanine ingestion into smaller doses, as they effects are not timing dependent- you just need to get 2-5 grams into your body over the course of a 24 hour period to get its effects.
+A standard daily dose is 2–5 grams, and its effect seems to improve when it’s taken in combination with creatine (Zoeller).
+And if you don’t like that tingle (which is called paresthesia), you can break up your beta-alanine ingestion into smaller doses, as they effects are not timing dependent- you just need to get 2-5 grams into your body over the course of a 24-hour period to get its effects.

 Baguet A, Bourgois J, Vanhee L, Achten E, Derave W. Important role of muscle carnosine in rowing performance.
 J Appl Physiol (1985).
 2010 Oct;109(4):1096-101.